List of presidents of the University of Florida

-Seventeen men have served as the president of the University of Florida since the modern university was created from the consolidation of four predecessor institutions by the Florida state legislature in 1905.
+Eighteen men have served as the president of the University of Florida since the modern university was created from the consolidation of four predecessor institutions by the Florida state legislature in 1905.
+Of these, thirteen have served as the university's permanent president, while the other five have served as interim president pending the appointment of a permanent successor.

 The University of Florida is a public university, created and supported by the State of Florida.
 The primary campus of the university is located in Gainesville, and it has academic, agricultural, medical and other research facilities in Jacksonville, Orlando, and throughout Florida.
 The university traces its origins to 1853, the founding date of the East Florida Seminary in Ocala, Florida, the oldest of the university's four predecessor institutions.
 Following the 1905 merger of its predecessor institutions, the newly consolidated men's university and land-grant college was first known as the "University of the State of Florida."
 The name was officially shortened to the "University of Florida" in 1909.

-The University of Florida is one of sixty-two member institutions of the Association of American Universities (AAU), the association of preeminent North American research universities, and the only AAU member university in Florida.
+The University of Florida is one of seventy-one member institutions of the Association of American Universities (AAU), the association of preeminent North American research universities, and one of only two AAU member universities in Florida.
 Following the creation of performance standards by the Florida state legislature in 2013, the Florida Board of Governors designated the University of Florida as one of two "preeminent universities" among the twelve universities of the State University System of Florida.

 To date, the youngest president of the University of Florida has been Andrew Sledd, who facilitated the organization of the new university from the consolidation of its predecessor institutions in 1905.
 When the Florida Board of Control appointed Sledd as the first president of the new state university on June 7, 1905, he was five months short of his thirty-fifth birthday.
 The longest-serving president of the university was John J. Tigert, who held the office for nineteen years from 1928 to 1947.
 The first university faculty member to become its permanent president was J. Wayne Reitz in 1955, and the first university alumnus to become its president was Stephen C. O'Connell in 1967.

-The former president of the University of Florida is W. Kent Fuchs.
-Fuchs replaced Bernard Machen on January 1, 2015.
-Using the university's counting method (acting or "interim" presidents are not numbered), Fuchs is the twelfth president of the university.
-Eleven men have served as the university's permanent president, and five have served as its interim, or acting, president pending the appointment of a permanent successor.
-The current president of the University of Florida is Ben Sasse.
+On May 4, 2025, Santa Ono became the solo finalist for the fourteenth presidency of the University of Florida.
+Ono served as the fifteenth president of the University of Michigan from October 2022 to May 2025, succeeded by Domenico Grasso.
+Ono was selected as president by the University of Florida Board of Trustees on May 27, 2025, and was rejected by the Florida Board of Governors on June 3, 2025.
+The fourteenth presidency search process was started over.